Back

 Emergency Response Plan

-• Review Emergency Procedures
+• Establish Emergency Response Procedures

 The clinic staff needs to be prepared in the event of an emergency.
-This comprehensive emergency response procedures document can be used for your clinic.
+This comprehensive emergency preparedness plan and response procedures document can be used for your clinic.
 Please review this in full and share it with staff to ensure everyone’s awareness.
 The rack card can be displayed in a visible area in the clinic for quick reference.

 Emergency Preparedness Plan and Response Procedures